LCR-ADS-Lab/TAALED/docs/ld_indices/README.md

 **Word Frequency**

-`.freqd` method will return the document frequencies (i.e., how many times each word occurs) of each word in the input text.
+The `.freqd` method will return the document frequencies (i.e., how many times each word occurs) of each word in the input text.

 ```python
 print(ldvals.freqd)